dvorka/mindforger-repository/memory/mindforger/user-documentation.md

 * Over the years your employer company internal systems change and/or you work for a number of different employers.
 Each time there is a different/better/stronger
-  Wifi authentication configuration (video conference setup, payslips system, etc.).
-Therefore in you memory (or in MindForger remarks) there are **multiple** how-tos, but you want to use only the **recent** want.
+  Wi-Fi authentication configuration (video conference setup, payslips system, etc.).
+Therefore, in your memory (or in MindForger remarks) there are **multiple** how-tos, but you want to use only the **recent** want.
 At the same time you do not want to (explicitly) remove/purge the previous how-tos as they can be useful in different situations.

 * You learn how to manually divide two long numbers as a child.
-  Then you do **not** need this skill **for years** as you use calculator/computer.
+  Then you do **not** need this skill **for years** as you use a calculator/computer.
-  When you want to learn your child how to manually divide numbers, you have to find it (deep) in your memory.
+  When you want to teach your child how to manually divide numbers, you have to find it (deep) in your own memory.

 This is where MindForger **time scope** functionality comes in - you can restrict the scope (notes working set) by **time**.
 For example: